drs-11/gsoc-proposal/README.md

 ## Possible Roadblocks

 - undesirable side effects of new implementations
-- inefficiencies in compression plugin because of proposed design
 - feature additions apart from this project (will require redesigning plans)

 ## Technical Knowledge